2 Rocky Mount police officers who were in Capitol during riot face federal charges

 Robertson and Fracker appeared via Zoom at a federal court hearing Wednesday afternoon in Roanoke.

-Magistrate Judge Robert Ballou described the charges and ordered them released on $15,000 unsecured bonds.
+Magistrate Judge Robert Ballou described the charges and ordered the two men released on $15,000 unsecured bonds.
 Court papers said they were arrested Wednesday.

-Robertson and Fracker, who appeared in court virtually for the hearing, are arranging for attorneys, but that process was incomplete Wednesday.
+Robertson and Fracker are arranging for attorneys, but that process was incomplete Wednesday.
 They did not enter pleas.

-Upon release, they were ordered to stay away from any public assembly, demonstration or protest until the case is resolved.
-Ballou said he imposed the restriction between the complaint arose from a public assembly that ended in physical violence, property damage and personal injury and given news reports on the potential for more protests that might occur in the District of Columbia or elsewhere.
-The judge cited that both are police officers and military veterans in declining a prosecution request to affix GPS tracking devices on them.
+They were ordered to stay away from any public assembly, demonstration or protest until the case is resolved.
+Ballou said he imposed the restriction because the complaint arose from a public assembly that ended in physical violence, property damage and personal injury, and given news reports about the potential for more protests that might occur in the District of Columbia or elsewhere.
+The judge cited the fact that both are police officers and military veterans in declining a prosecution request to affix GPS tracking devices on them.

+The judge forbade the men from possessing firearms during the case but said they could seek relief from that order if it became an issue.

 The penalty for the misdemeanor is up to a year in jail; the penalty for the petty offense is up to six months.